FAQs

 Health Insurance

-If you need health care beyond what the Health Center offers or during times it is closed, there are plenty of services available in Waterville.
-There are two hospitals located in Waterville—MaineGeneral Hospital and Inland Hospital—and both have emergency departments if necessary.
-Also, in the past, students have sought dental care in Waterville from businesses such as Main Street Dental and Aspen Dental, both of which have been very accommodating to Colby students.
-Although the Health Center does have a limited quantity of commonly prescribed medications available for purchase at the nurse’s desk, you may need to go off-campus to obtain a prescription.
-If the prescription medication that you need is not available at the Garrison-Foster Health Center, you can purchase it at one of Waterville’s local pharmacies such as CVS, Walgreens, and Wal-Mart.
+There are two hospitals located in Waterville—MaineGeneral Thayer Hospital and Inland Hospital— both have emergency departments if necessary.
+MaineGeneral also has a College Health Clinic located less than 1 mile from campus.
+Additionally, students have sought dental care in Waterville from businesses such as Main Street Dental and Aspen Dental, both of which have been very accommodating to Colby students.
+Although Colby does have a limited quantity of common over-the-counter medication and COVID tests available to students, you may need to go off-campus to obtain a prescription.